 The sight of a slithering snake causes many people to react in surprise or even fear.
 And for some, that fear is made even worse because some snakes are venomous and they fear being bitten by one.

 Adding to the problem is that many snake species look alike, and some venomous snakes look similar to nonvenomous ones.
 In Illinois, this includes the nonvenomous eastern fox snake and the venomous eastern massasauga rattlesnake.
 These two snakes have similar colorings and patterns, leading people to confuse them for each other, according to the Illinois Natural History Survey.

 In Will County, it's easy to know if the snake you are seeing is a fox snake or an eastern massasauga because no rattlesnakes live in Will County, according to the state history survey.
-The eastern massasauga is known to live in only four Illinois counties — Cook, Clinton, Knox and Piatt — and even within those counties the rattlesnakes are found in only one or two spots.
+While the massasauga did at one time live in Will County, it has not been seen or recorded in the county since the return of the century.
+Today, the eastern massasauga is believed to live in only one Illinois county — Clinton County.

 If that's not enough to convince you that the snake you saw isn't a venomous rattlesnake, there are a few other ways to tell the difference between a fox snake and a massasauga.
 First off, look at the snake's tail end.
 Only the massasauga will have a rattler.
 A fox snake's tail ends in a sharp point, but it does not have the rattling segments you see on the tail of a massasauga or another rattlesnake, according to the history survey.
 Fox snakes and some other snakes do sometimes shake their tails when threatened, and this can make a rattling sound if the snake is sitting among leaves or other vegetation or if it has been captured and is in a box, for example.